What you need to know about generation-skipping gifts (and their tax implications)

 What is the generation-skipping transfer tax?

-The generation-skipping transfer tax (or “GSTT”) imposes a 40% tax on assets gifted to a grandchild or great-grandchild, or anyone unrelated who is 37.5 years or more younger than the donor.
-The GSTT is imposed on gifts made directly to those individuals, but is also on gifts to certain trusts that can benefit those individuals.
+The generation-skipping transfer tax (or “GSTT”) is 40% tax on assets transferred to someone who is more than one generation younger than you, like a grandchild or great-grandchild, or anyone unrelated who is 37.5 years or more younger than you.
+The GSTT is separate and in addition to any federal gift and estate tax that may be owed on account of the transfer.
+The GSTT is imposed on transfers made directly to those individuals, but may also be imposed on terminations or distributions from certain trusts that benefit those individuals.
 The GSTT was established to combat people getting around the estate tax by putting a large pool of assets into a multi-generational trust, which would then never be taxed again.

 However, there are a number of exceptions to the imposition of GSTT, some of which we’ve outlined below.

-First, if the gifts to the grandchild are in the form of qualified education or medical expenses paid directly to the educational organization or medical provider, the gifts are not subject to the GST tax and there’s no limit to how much a person can give.
-To qualify for this exception, the gifts must be made directly to the educational institution or medical provider.
+- First, if the gifts to the grandchild are made on their behalf in the form of qualified education or medical expenses paid directly to the educational organization or medical provider, the gifts are not subject to either gift tax or the GST tax, and there’s no limit to how much you can give.
+To qualify for this exclusion, keep in mind the gifts must be made directly to the educational institution or medical provider.

-Second, each individual has an annual exclusion gift amount that he or she can give to as many individuals as desired, free of gift and GST tax each year.
-In 2022, that exclusion is $16,000 for individuals ($32,000 for couples), and in 2023 it goes up to $17,000 for individuals ($34,000 per couple).
-With one exception highlighted below, for a gift to qualify for both the gift and GSTT annual exclusion, it must be made directly to the grandchild outright.
+- Second, each individual has a GSTT annual exclusion amount and a gift tax annual exclusion amount that you give to as many individuals as desired, free of any gift and GSTT each year.
+In 2024, that exclusion amount is $18,000 for individuals ($36,000 for couples) for both the GSTT and gift tax annual exclusions.
+With one exception highlighted below, for a gift to qualify for both the gift and GSTT annual exclusions, it must be made directly to the grandchild.

-Third, you can set up a special GST trust and make an annual exclusion gift to this trust without triggering the GST tax.
-Sometimes making the annual exclusion gift to a grandchild outright is not always practical or desired and so a trust would be the ideal way to benefit the grandchild without giving them direct control over or access to the funds.
-See below for special considerations when setting up this particular type of trust.
+- Third, you can set up a generation skipping trust and make annual exclusion gifts to this trust without triggering gift or GST tax.
+Sometimes making annual exclusion gifts to a grandchild outright is not always practical or desired and a trust is a more ideal way to benefit the grandchild without giving them direct control over or access to the funds.
+There are special considerations to take into account when setting up this particular type of trust to ensure it qualifies for the annual exclusions, which are detailed below.

-Note that most gifts that fall outside of the exceptions outlined above would be GST taxable.
-However, in addition to the annual gift and GST tax exclusion amount, each individual also has a lifetime exemption from gift and GST tax of $12.06 million ($12.92 million in 2023), after which the 40% taxes are applied.
+Any transfers that fall outside of the exclusions outlined above would be subject to gift and GST taxes.
+However, in addition to the annual gift and GST tax annual exclusion amounts, each individual also has a lifetime exemption from gift and estate tax of $13.61 million in 2024 as well as a lifetime GST tax exemption of$13.61 million in 2024, It’s not until these exemptions are used up that taxes are applied.

 5 key considerations your clients need to know about generation-skipping transfer trusts

-1. Be clear about what age the recipient has full control of the funds.
+1. Be clear about what age the beneficiary has full control of the funds.

-It’s important to be clear about the age at which the recipient has full control of the assets in question.
+It’s important to be clear about the age at which the trust beneficiary has full control of the assets in question.
 Depending on the circumstances, this could range from 18 years old to 25 or even 50, as each person and situation is different.
-When setting an age for transferring full control to a recipient, it should be old enough that they are mature enough and ready to handle their own funds responsibly.
+When setting an age for transferring full control to a beneficiary, it should be an age that you feel they are mature enough and ready to handle their own funds responsibly.

-2. The grandkids will need to have a withdrawal right in the trust.
+2. The GST trust beneficiaries will need to have a withdrawal right in the trust.

 The IRS specifies that for the gift to a trust to be eligible for the exclusion from the gift and GST tax, the beneficiary must have an unrestricted right to take control of the assets for a certain period of time (generally the first 30 days of the gift).
-So while the trust may have language about when the beneficiary, usually the grandkid, can have access to some or all of the trust funds, every year when the grantor, your client, makes a gift, there’s a window during which the grandchild can withdraw the newly gifted funds.
-Practically speaking, when the beneficiary is under the age of 18, the legal guardian (usually your client’s child and the parent of the grandchild) should be there to provide guardrails.
-But once the beneficiary turns 18, there is a window during which he or she can take the gifted funds directly instead of investing them in the trust.
+This is called a withdrawal right.
+So, while the trust may have language about when the beneficiary, usually the grandchild, can have access to some or all of the trust funds, every year when a gift is made to the trust, there’s a window during which the grandchild can withdraw the newly gifted funds.
+Practically speaking, when the beneficiary is under the age of 18, the legal guardian (usually parent of the grandchild) should be there to provide guardrails.
+But once the beneficiary turns 18, there is a window during which he or she can take the gifted funds directly instead of allowing them to remain in the trust.

 3. The beneficiary needs to be notified about the gift.
 And that needs to be documented.